-The main findings with regard to the customer orientation were that the total variance in success of marketing strategies in MFIs in Kenya can be accounted for by R2 = 0.844 (88.4%) change in Customer Orientation.
-The results showed that the effect of customer orientation on success of marketing strategies of MFIs in Kenya was significant F (1,130) =61.079, p p.0101<.050).
+The main findings with regard to the customer orientation were that the total variance in success of marketing strategies in MFIs in Kenya can be accounted for by Beta = 0.804 (80.4%) change in Customer Orientation.
+The results showed that the effect of customer orientation on success of marketing strategies of MFIs in Kenya was significant, p.01<.050).
 This means that the null hypothesis, that there is no significant relationship between the effect of customer orientation and the success of marketing strategies was rejected and the alternative hypothesis that, there was a significant relationship between customer orientation and success of marketing strategies of MFIs in Kenya was accepted.

 Conclusions